kapai1890/todebug/README.md

 # Installation
 Like any other WordPress plugin.

-To use as must-use plugin just copy `todebug-mu.php` into `mu-plugins/` directory.
+To use as must-use plugin just copy file `todebug-mu.php` into `mu-plugins/` directory.

 # Functions
 1. `todebug(...$vars)` — put the values into the log; outputs root strings without quotes `""`.